 Step 4: Repeat step 3 until there is only one cluster.

-In K-means clustering, we use elbow method for selecting the number of clusters.
-For Hierarchical Clustering, we use dendrogram to find the number of clusters.
+In K-means clustering, we use the elbow method for selecting the number of clusters.
+For Hierarchical Clustering, we use a dendrogram to find the number of clusters.

-Dendrogram: A Dendrogram is a tree-like diagram that records the sequences of merges or splits occurred in the various steps of Hierarchical clustering.
-Its very helpful to intuitively understand the clustering process and find the number of clusters.
+Dendrogram: A Dendrogram is a tree-like diagram that records the sequences of merges or splits that occurred in the various steps of Hierarchical clustering.
+It's very helpful to intuitively understand the clustering process and find the number of clusters.

 It keeps track of the merges of the clusters in a sequential order like above i.e. the P2 and P3 clusters are merged first, then P5 and P6 and so on.
 What does is that it calculates the dissimilarity or distance between the clusters and represents it with the vertical lines.
 The longer the distance the longer the verticals will be.